Greece Golden Visa vs Malta Residency – Full Comparison 2026

 Real estate

-Property + government contribution
+Property rental or purchase + government contribution

 Processing Time